sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 agencies and the general public.
 All the data collected and displayed is made freely available in a [GitHub repository](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data).

 ### Problem Statement
-This project seeks to forecast number of people infected(new case) and number of caused(total cases) by COVID-19 for a time duration of 30-days based on historical data from JHU.
+This project seeks to forecast number of people infected (new and total case) caused by COVID-19 for a time duration of 30-days based on historical data from JHU.

 In my `Proposal` I mention that I will be using DeepAR and Time Series Forecasting with Linear Learner, however after doing extensive research I found out that any data based on Epi curve like an epidemic(COVID-19), pandemic(MERS) and/or outbreaks (measles) will not be best suited for DeepAR and/or [14 other Classical Time Series Forecasting Methods (TSFMs) in Python](#TSFMs). see  `Appendix A`